 Looking for support with your safety data management or pharmacovigilance workload?

-CROS NT offers various pharmacovigilance services from data entry, case processing and reporting to safety system selection and quality and compliance services.
-We can also provide pharmacovigilance services in a Functional Service Provider model providing pharmacovigilance resources on an “as needed” basis.
+We provide pharmacovigilance services in a Functional Service Provider model providing pharmacovigilance resources on an “as needed” basis.

-Working with its technology partners, CROS NT can also offer Oracle Argus Safety Version 8 as well as support in migrating safety data from legacy systems.
+Working with its technology partners, CROS NT can also offer Oracle Argus as well as support in migrating safety data from legacy systems.
 Through an Oracle partnership, we can offer a fast deployment of Oracle Argus in a timely and cost-effective manner.

 CROS NT has pharmacovigilance and regulatory consultants available on a case-by-case basis.